Blackburn, Bredesen lead candidates vying for Tennessee Senate seat

-As Tennessee’s Senate race continues to heat up, Thursday’s primary elections will solidify which two candidates will face each other in November.
+The race to replace outgoing Tennessee Sen. Bob Corker is on, and Thursday’s primary elections will solidify which two candidates will face each other in November.

 As for the Democrats, former Gov. Phil Bredesen has emerged as his party’s leader.
 He leads Blackburn by less than 5 points, according to Real Clear Politics’ polling average.